-Though current title pawns are limited to a 30-day transaction, House Bill 353 would allow these lenders to make long-term loans for up to 30 months.
+Though current title pawns are limited to a 30-day transaction, House Bill 353 would have allowed these lenders to make long-term loans for up to 24 months.
 HB 353 fails to address the primary reason that title pawn loans are so dangerous, namely, very high interest and fees, and the risk of the forfeiture of a car.
+If any changes are made in the title pawn statute, they should be to benefit consumers, not harm them.

 Georgia Watch believes lawmakers should provide consumers with more protections by: